cookrn/petra/README.md

 # Petra

-A toolkit for managing Ansible projects.
+A toolkit for managing Ansible/Vagrant projects.

 ## Installation